 Getting to Ethiopia

-is mostly by road (except for that Djibouti railway), and these are also improving rapidly.
+is mostly by road (except for that Djibouti railway), and the roads are also improving rapidly.
 Some parts of the country can be done independently

 , but for a few destinations you will have to go on guided tours